The64thGamer/cheeseepedia/content/wiki/Emergency Show (Best of 93).md

 *The first show in the Post-93 format, which shifted bits around to stop previous shows from playing.
 *Country Dancin' is mislabeled as Home On The Range *The video for Chuck E.'s Place has been updated with footage from various training videos.
+*The Emergency Show variant removed the pizza countdowns during the intermissions.